wyomingCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is a Class Action Lawsuit in Wyoming?

-A class-action lawsuit is a litigation effort by many individuals against a defendant to redress for similar injuries, following Rule 23 of the Wyoming Rules of Civil Procedure.
-A class-action case involves a group of people who all claim to have suffered a similar injury, and the damage is too small for each claim to be worthwhile.
+A class-action lawsuit is a litigation effort by many individuals against a defendant to seek redress for similar injuries, following Rule 23 of the Wyoming Rules of Civil Procedure.
+It involves a group of people who all claim to have suffered a similar injury, and the damage is too small for each claim to be worthwhile.

 How do I File a Claim in a Wyoming Small Claims Court?

-Parties who wish to file for small claims will need to complete the Small Claims Affidavit and send it to the circuit court clerk.
-The form will include the defendant’s full address, the nature of the claim, the amount due in damages or recovery, and a statement that a demand for payment has been made and refused.
-The court will charge a filing fee of $10.00 as well.
-After the affidavit has been filed, the court will serve a summons to the defendant and order a court appearance.
+Parties who wish to file for small claims may need to complete the Small Claims Affidavit and send it to the circuit court clerk.
+The form may include the defendant’s full address, the nature of the claim, the amount due in damages or recovery, and a statement that a demand for payment has been made and refused.
+The court typically charges a filing fee of $10.00 as well.
+After the affidavit has been filed, the court then serves a summons to the defendant and orders a court appearance.

 Do I Need a Small Claims Lawyer?

-There is no requirement by law that dictates that either side must possess an attorney during a small claims case.
+There is no requirement by law that dictates that either side must employ an attorney during a small claims case.
 The person, partnership, or corporation involved in the dispute can choose to represent themselves throughout the entire process.
 Nevertheless, an attorney works to provide legal counsel during the process, and both parties are eligible to obtain an attorney as legal representation during the process.
-Suppose one party engages the services of an attorney during the process, the other party is eligible to file a continuance to obtain an attorney for themselves if one was not previously present.
+If one party engages an attorney's services during the process, the other party is eligible to file a continuance to obtain an attorney for themselves if one was not previously present.

 How do Class Action Lawsuits Work in Wyoming?